Learning module:

 2. What might be special about this place from the viewpoint of a recently-arrived tourist?

-3. What might be special about this place from the viewpoint of an Aboriginal person whose people have lived here for many thousands of years?
+3. What might be special about this place from the viewpoint of a First Nations person whose people have lived here for many thousands of years?

 Now read the Defining Moments in Australian history: 1985 ‘It’s our place, our land’ — Handback of Uluru to the Anangu people and answer the questions below.